Wriddhiman Saha: Test career

 Saha played in the 3 match Test series against South Africa in India in 2019 and took many magical catches.
 In November 2019, in the second Test against Bangladesh, Saha became the fifth wicket-keeper for India to affect 100 dismissals in Test cricket.
 In January 2020, Saha was selected for 2 Test Series in New Zealand but did not play any match.
 In December 2020, he was selected for 4 Test Match series in Australia and played only in the first Test, scoring 9 in the first innings and 4 in the second innings.
 He was dropped for next match.
 He substituted Rishabh Pant in the 3rd Innings of 3rd match and helped Navdeep Saini get his first Test wicket.
 He stayed on the bench for the whole series against England in February–March 2021.
 He was selected in India's Squad for the WTC Final and India's Tour of England 2021 but did not feature in the playing 11.

 In November, 2021, Saha was selected as the first-choice wicket keeper in the two-match test series between India and New Zealand.
 Despite suffering a neck injury during the first test, Saha scored an unbeaten 61 runs during the second innings of the match, which earned him praise from critics.
 His 200 from 221 balls in Test cricket vs Eng in 2018 and 148 in 123 balls in ODI vs SL also gave him confidence.
 His lowest ODI score – 6* (10), in an ODI vs SL in 2014, in the same series added 6 runs to India 404/5, for Rohit hit of 264 (173).

 ODI career

 He made his ODI debut against New Zealand in 2010 in 5 ODIs series and played in the first 3 matches.
-After he scored 115 runs in the 2014 IPL final he was called to tour Bangladesh as part of the 15 man squad to 3 ODIs against Bangladesh Cricket Team but did not bat well.
+After he scored 115 runs in the 2014 IPL final he was called to tour Bangladesh as part of the 15 man squad to 3 ODIs against Bangladesh Cricket Team but not bat well.
 Same year, he was again selected to the ODI team for 5 matches team against Sri Lanka after MS Dhoni the first choice keeper and Captain was out due to a thumb injury.
 He played in the first 3 matches but was dropped for 4th and 5th match.
 Since then, he never returned to ODI Team.